gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 to achieve procedural interfacing between Ada and C++ in both directions.
 The C++ class A has two methods.
 The first method is exported to Ada by the means of an extern C wrapper function.
 The second method calls an Ada subprogram.
-On the Ada side, The C++ calls are modelled by a limited record with a layout comparable to the C++ class.
+On the Ada side, the C++ calls are modelled by a limited record with a layout comparable to the C++ class.
 The Ada subprogram, in turn, calls the C++ method.
 So, starting from the C++ main program, the process passes back and forth between the two